ASALOGAN/November-Daily-Coding-Challenges/README.md

 │   ├── solution.js          # Solution to the Move Zeroes problem (in JavaScript)
 │   ├── solution.py          # Solution to the Move Zeroes problem (in Python)
 │   ├── notes.md             # Notes and explanation of the approach and learnings
-├── README.md
+├── Day 26 14-11-24
+│   ├── problem-1.md         # Description of the Find the Index of the First Occurrence in a String problem │   ├── solution-1.js        # Solution to the Find the Index of the First Occurrence in a String problem (in JavaScript) │   ├── solution-1.py        # Solution to the Find the Index of the First Occurrence in a String problem (in Python) │   ├── notes.md             # Notes and explanation of the approach and learnings ├── README.md
 ```